pschatzmann/arduino-audio-tools/examples/examples-tts/streams-simple_tts-a2dp/README.md

-# Simple TTS
+# Simple TTS to A2DP

-I am providing a simple sketch which generates sound data with my Simple TTS text to speach engine that uses a configurable library of prerecorded words.
+This is just an adaptation of the [streams-simple_tts-i2s example](https://github.com/pschatzmann/arduino-audio-tools/tree/main/examples/examples-tts/streams-simple_tts-a2dp) where the output stream has been replaced with a A2DPStream.

-In this demo we provide the output to a Bluetooth Speaker
+So the output goes to a Bluetooth Speaker!

 More examples can be found at https://github.com/pschatzmann/arduino-simple-tts/tree/main/examples